Debbie Downer

 Debbie Downer is a fictional Saturday Night Live character who debuted in 2004, and was created and portrayed by Rachel Dratch.

+Dratch's character usually appears at social gatherings and interrupts the conversation to voice negative opinions and pronouncements.
+She is especially concerned about the rate of feline AIDS, a subject that she would bring up on more than one occasion, saying it was the number one killer of domestic cats.
+Dratch came up with the idea for the original sketch during an awkward vacation interaction in Costa Rica.

 Evolving from the character's popularity, the name Debbie Downer eventually became an established slang phrase referring to a pessimistic person who frequently adds bad news and negative feelings to a gathering, thus bringing down the mood of everyone around them.
-Although, according to dictionary.com, the phrase has been used since at least the 1970s.
-Dratch's character would usually appear at social gatherings and interrupt the conversation to voice negative opinions and pronouncements.
-She is especially concerned about the rate of feline AIDS, a subject that she would bring up on more than one occasion, saying it was the number one killer of domestic cats.
+The word downer had been used in this meaning since at least the 1970s.
+A Funko Pop collectable figure of the character was released in 2025.

 First appearance in 2003–04 season

 The first appearance of Debbie Downer was on May 1, 2004, with guest host Lindsay Lohan.
-Debbie and five family members—played by Lohan, Jimmy Fallon, Dratch, Amy Poehler, Fred Armisen, and Horatio Sanz—are eating breakfast at a restaurant in Walt Disney World.
+Debbie and five members of the McKusick family —played by Lohan, Jimmy Fallon, Dratch, Amy Poehler, Fred Armisen, and Horatio Sanz—are eating breakfast at a restaurant in Walt Disney World.
 While the family makes small talk, Debbie makes negative comments on worrying current events such as feline AIDS, followed by a knowing look at the camera and a cartoonish "wah-wah" sound made by a muted trombone.
+The sketch was written by Dratch and Paula Pell and was originally set in an office.

 In the sketch, everyone on camera breaks character and begins to laugh because of both the "wah-wah" sound effect—which the cast did not expect—and Dratch flubbing a line early on and correcting herself.
-The sketch was listed at number 99 as part of TV Land's "Top 100 Most Unexpected Moments in TV History."
+It was listed at number 99 as part of TV Land's "Top 100 Most Unexpected Moments in TV History" and has been named one of the show's best and most memorable sketches.